Artist Series Photographer Henry Jacobson

 Henry’s work has been shown in recent exhibitions at the NY Photo Festival, A&I Gallery Los Angeles, The Annenberg Space for Photography, and Slideluck DC.
 Images from this book project were first published by Visura Magazine.

 “The work is from a period of personal upheaval, changing relationships, illnesses, deaths and births.
 My nomadic life inhibited my access to loved ones.
-Since every image was taken with an iPhone, most were immediately sent to someone I love, or shared via social network.
+Every image was taken with an iPhone.
+So most were immediately sent to someone I love.
+I also shared via social network.
 This synergy of photography and communication, through the use of mobile technology, is changing our understanding of the medium from a frozen moment to a visual interaction between individuals.
 This work is the result of my attempts to connect with the people and the environments that replaced my concept of home.”

 1) Why the iphone camera?

 I began using the iPhone simply because it was what I had with me all the time.
 But I immediately fell in love with the process of shooting with the device.
 It allowed me an intimacy with my surroundings that is impossible with a large DSLR.
 Furthermore, Surely, then I began to discover a different aesthetic than I had seen anywhere else.
 Including in my own work.